zoran-cuckovic/QGIS-visibility-analysis/index.md

 This project is released with a [Contributor Code of Conduct](https://github.com/zoran-cuckovic/QGIS-visibility-analysis/blob/master/Contributor_code.md).
 By participating in this project you agree to abide by its terms.
 Feedback, bug reports (and fixes!), and feature requests are welcome and can be submitted at [GitHub] (https://github.com/zoran-cuckovic/QGIS-visibility-analysis/issues) or reported directly through author's contact (above).

+## Ackowledgments

+Thanks to Alexander Bruy and Gilles Vuidel.